• Skip to primary navigation

 When comparing blenders, there are multiple factors to consider before selecting between plastic and glass options.

 • One of the main concerns is their durability.
 Glass blenders usually last longer than plastic ones due to being less susceptible to scratches and cracks.
-Additionally, glass blenders tend to be heavier and more stable, but they can also be prone to shattering if dropped.
+Also, glass blenders tend to be heavier and more stable, but they can also be prone to shattering if dropped.

 • On the other hand, plastic blenders are lighter weight and often come with more features such as heat resistance and dishwasher-safe parts.